We’re Here to Help.

 10. Once dry, apply another layer of Top Coat for shine.
 Add your cuticle oil to nail beds to moisturize & use as needed during the day.
 Remove with 100% acetone.

-For more information visit MadKinBeauty.com and for tips and inspo, follow us on all our social media,
+For more information visit MadKinBeauty.com and for tips and inspo, follow us on all our social media.

 I am experiencing lifting, what causes this?

-If lifting is experienced there are typically a few general causes:
+If lifting is experienced, there are typically a few general causes:

 When initially filing/buffing the nail, make sure to get all surfaces of the nail, then make sure the Primer is applied over the entire natural nail, including edges and the front of the nail (if the nail is not capped well, the dip powder will lift at the front edges of the nail).
 The Primer is a PH adjusting product that also dehydrates the nail which allows the base coat to adhere to the nail better.
+Prep to the natural nail is key.
+It must be rough in order for the bahse coat to create a tight bond.

 When applying the Air Dry Top Coat, make sure the nail has been properly cleansed with our Nail Cleanser to remove all the nail powder dust.
 The Top Coat must be laid in a uniform manner making sure all sides and the front edges are “capped”.
 This will prevent the product from lifting at both the edges and the front of the nail.
 Make sure when applying the Base Coat to not get any of the product on the actual cuticle or any surrounding skin, as this will not adhere and allow moisture and air to get under the finished nail which will cause lifting.